 The terms of student employment or funding usually included employment during the summer months.
 During this period students are expected to be on campus and regularly available (e.g. in the office) as well as in communication with the faculty supervisor.
 Federal labor laws forbid one to receive a paycheck from a public institution such as Purdue while not performing the duties of his/her job.
 On occasion, a research assistant assignment may require a student employee to be away from campus for an extended period of time for data collection or other project-related activities.
-In such cases, students are required to file a request for Change of Duty Station with the Department business office.
+In such cases, students are required to file a request for a paid status research leave or Change of Duty Station with the Department business office.
 Travel for conference attendance or other professional activities and for vacation are also allowable reasons to be away from the campus community.
-Again, the proper approval should be sought through the business office before taking such leaves even if the student is self-funding travel to a professional event.
-In the case of approved professional travel, students are expected to submit a Form 17 at least 2 weeks prior to travel.
+Again, the proper approval should be sought through the business office before taking such leaves, even if the student is self-funding travel to a professional event.
+In the case of approved professional travel, students are expected to submit via on the online system for travel approvals at least 2 weeks prior to travel.